nd-btw/pokeemerald-expansion/INSTALL.md

 * [porymap](https://github.com/huderlem/porymap) for viewing and editing maps
 * [poryscript](https://github.com/huderlem/poryscript) for scripting ([VS Code extension](https://marketplace.visualstudio.com/items?itemName=karathan.poryscript))
 * [Tilemap Studio](https://github.com/Rangi42/tilemap-studio) for viewing and editing tilemaps

+# Debugging

+To compile a target with a built-in debug menu, pass `DDEBUG=1` as a make argument:

+	make DDEBUG=1

+To compile a target with debugging symbols, pass `DINFO=1` as a make argument:

+	make DINFO=1

+To utilize all available CPU cores to compile the `modern` target with a menu & symbols for debugging:

+	make -j$(nproc) modern DDEBUG=1 DINFO=1

+See mGBA and gdb documentation for more information on debugging.